*South Pas Back Then

 Class Bully

 We had a class bully at SPHS and I am sorry to say that I did not recognize it at the time.
 The kid was big and played on the football team.
 I had no run-ins with him at school but I could have.
 One thing I remember is that girls were attracted to him.
-I could never figure out why?
+I could never figure out why.

 It was only when my son was in school, that I fully understood the power of class bullies.

 A few weeks before my twentieth SPHS reunion, I ran into an old male classmate.
-This classmate was slight of build and looked like he did in high school.
+This classmate was slightly of build and looked like he did in high school.
 I asked if he was going to the reunion.

 My classmate proceeded to tell me that he was concerned about running into our class bully and for that reason decided not to attend.